Difference Between Adrenalin and Cortisol

 Cortisol is also a hormone produced by the body.

-The hormone is also produced and released by the Adrenalin glands, although the release of the hormone is not a single-step process and it involves the reaction between a couple of different hormones.
+The hormone is also produced and released by the Adrenalin glands, although the release of the hormone is not a single-step process, and it involves the reaction between a couple of different hormones.

 It is commonly referred to as the “stress hormone” as it is primarily released during situations of high stress.
-The release of his hormones triggers the mechanism of the body that deals with such stressful situations
+The release of his hormones triggers the mechanism of the body that deals with such stressful situations.

-The hormone is also known as the “survival hormone” as the release of this hormone is also linked to the primal, survivalist instincts of the human body.
+The hormone is also known as the “survival hormone,” as the release of this hormone is also linked to the primal, survivalist instincts of the human body.

-Apart from these reactions, this hormone also stabilizes the blood pressure, creating a sense of peace in the mind.
+Apart from these reactions, this hormone also stabilizes blood pressure, creating a sense of peace in the mind.

 Along with this, the hormone also suppresses the reproductive drive of the body, digestion, and even the immunity system.